UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson05/assignment/README.md

-## Lesson 05
+# Lesson 05

-The main version of this program is under pymongo.
-After I finished and expanded on that, I was a bit bored so I started playing with MongoEngine.
-The plan is to implement full functionality in each, but there's some issues.
-We'll see.
+Once again, for lesson five, we have ended up with two completely separate implementations of the assignment, one using PyMongo and the other using MongoEngine.
+Both implementations exceed the assignment requirements, and further pytest functions have been written to ensure 100% test coverage of the database code, in addition to instructor supplied tests.

 Following is the directory layout for the assignment
 ```
 assignment/
    ├───pymongo/ - root program folder
-│    ├─── data/ - databases and csv files
+   │      ├─── data/ - csv and json files
    │      ├─── src/ - module code
    │      └─── tests/ - pytest files
    └───mongoengine/ - root program folder
-     ├─── data/ - databases and csv files
+          ├─── data/ - csv and json files
           ├─── src/ - module code
           └─── tests/ - pytest files
 ```

-### PyMongo

-Include in the pymongo root folder is main.py, a CLI argument based front end for database operations to be used outside of the testing environment.

-Following are examples of syntax used for executing main.py from the assignment folder.
-Please note that at a minimum you must first specify the data directory, followed by n number of csv files to be imported, where n > 1.
-I could not find a clean way to use argparser to require n > 2 arguments for this, only n > 1 or n = 2.
+## main.py
+Inside of each implementation is the exact same main.py file.
+As both implementations are coded using the same function declarations, this cli based front-end is able to interact with both without any changes being made.
+As such, all the following instructions are applicable to both implementations of the assignment.

 Show the help menu for main.py:
 ```